 }

-event.value;// [number, number]
+event.value; // [number, number]

 }

 Take care: TypeScript does not narrow the type of a Discriminated Union on the basis of typeof checks.
-The type guard has to be on the value of a key and not it's type.
+The type guard has to be on the value of a key and not its type.

-The above example does not work as we are not checking the value of event.value but only it's type.
+The above example does not work as we are not checking the value of event.value but only its type.
 Read more about it microsoft/TypeScript#30506 (comment)

 Discriminated Unions in TypeScript can also work with hook dependencies in React.
 The type matched is automatically updated when the corresponding union member based on which a hook depends, changes.
 Expand more to see an example usecase.